Chinese rock: Popular Chinese rock (1990–1993)

 Chinese rock reached a peak of creativity and popularity between 1990 and 1993.
 In 1991, the glam metal band Black Panther released their self-titled debut album.
 With glossy production and hard rock melodies backing the sincere voice of lead singer Dou Wei, it featured hit singles such as "Don't Break My Heart and "Ashamed".
 A year later, the album went on to sell more than 1,000,000 copies nationwide, a standard never before achieved in Chinese rock history.
 Another band, Tang Dynasty, whose style was comparable to British heavy metal, successfully broke another barrier.
 Their singles "9/4 (a reference to the song's time signature)", "The Sun", and "Choice" climbed the charts.
 Once again, it was not until 1992, that their debut A Dream Return to Tang Dynasty sold over 2,000,000 copies throughout Asia, including Japan, Korea, and the Southeast.
 From there, other previously formed rock bands, such as the first all female band, Cobra, and hard rockers The Face (each established in 1989), achieved greater success than ever.
 In addition, dozens of newer bands formed during the peak of their success, and rock music was performed on a regular basis.
 Big name artists and bands were featured in media such as CCTV and MTV, while other lesser known acts made a presence in small-scale, underground rock parties such as band leader Fa Zi who was perhaps the most well-known musician at art colony Yuan Ming Yuan near Bei Da in Beijing before it was closed down.
 The core participants in rock subculture adopted characteristic nonconformist appearance and behaviour.
 These included glam rock styles: pretty face, long hair, jeans, silver metal ornaments, black leather coats, as well as emerging grunge styles: flannel shirts, and do it yourself ethics, coupled with a carefree, hippie-style behaviour.
 The decline of Northwest Wind and simultaneous rise of rock music represented a shift in the attitude of many of China's intellectuals.
-Nostalgia changed into an unequivocally fierce negation, a sense of alienation from China's traditional and rural culture.
+Nostalgia changed into an unequivocally fierce negation, a sense of alienation from China's traditional and rural culture.In 1993, the Southern Music Group organized the "Music Commune" in Guangzhou to hold a concert "Remembrance of the Year Like Water".This is the first time Southern rock music has surfaced on a large scale.In the same year, a large-scale rock concert "Olympics - China Dream" was held at the Capital Gymnasium.